 Very much a people person, he’s particularly happy to talk gear and tell you all about how he got the great tone in his favorite guitar, or about how he and his dad took the cheap guitar he got from a pawn shop and modified the daylights out of it.
 Always gotta get that tone!

-Green came into this life in 1998, and has always known that his career path in life was to be music.
+Green has always known that his career path in life was to be music.
 He’s played many live shows and written and recorded original songs, with many more in the works.
 But he’s just getting started.
 Time is on his side with the energy and drive to create and collaborate on a lifetime of incredible music.

 Freddie King Jonny Lang